abdullahbilal-code/NawalSweets/README.md

 To find and return the items from the first cart in db['carts'] where cart['userId'] matches the given user_id.

 If no such cart exists, it returns an empty list.

+#--------------------SQLITE MOVE---------------------------

+GPT helped me pick a simple beginner friendly database and we moved from JSON file to sqlite.
+I learned sqlite basics from https://www.geeksforgeeks.org/python/python-sqlite/ I practiced simple SQL queries on https://www.programiz.com/sql/online-compiler GPT also told me about DB Browser to view the database content.
+GPT helped me understand the idea of data seeding and we added seed.py to load products.